 The changes proposed to this section include formatting, eliminating section headings and combining a few sections.
-No fee changes were proposed.
+No fees are listed in this chapter and no changes to fees were proposed.

 Chapter 16.21 Forms

 The proposal to repeal this chapter is due to the fact that the city creates its own forms and updates them as needed.
 The forms are substantially similar to the model forms provided by the Department of Ecology.